“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 GM: “Perhaps not personally, Eiren, depending on the final lay of things.
 But certainly in a background role.”

 “I’d have no bone to pick with Richard Gettis, if I were confident he would never target another Whitney—my mama always said to keep your eye on the ball, and a feud by itself gains my family and I nothing.
-But without understanding Mr. Gettis’ motivations, I don’t feel able to confidently say the Whitneys might never again be in his crosshairs.”
+But without understanding Mr. Gettis’ motivations, I don’t feel able to confidently say the Whitneys won’t ever be in his crosshairs again.”

 Caroline: Caroline nods.
 It’s a prudent view, and one she might have taken if Gettis had targeted her.
 He chose her sister though, and that she neither forgets nor forgives.